How is it governed?

-Since 1999, cathedrals have been governed in accordance with the Cathedrals Measure passed that year.
-The Measure states the purpose of cathedrals and specifies how they are to be governed, creating three new bodies which together form the body corporate of a cathedral – the Chapter, Council and College of Canons.
+Since 2021, cathedrals have been governed in accordance with the Cathedrals Measure passed that year.
+The Measure states the purpose of cathedrals and specifies that they are to be governed by the Chapter.

-Until the Cathedrals Measure 1999 came into effect, there were two types of cathedrals, Dean and Chapter Cathedrals and Parish Church Cathedrals.
-The Measure removed this distinction and all cathedrals are constituted in the same way.
+Until the Cathedrals Measure 1999, there were two types of cathedrals, Dean and Chapter Cathedrals and Parish Church Cathedrals.
+That Measure removed this distinction and all cathedrals are constituted in the same way.

-Cathedrals are run by their Chapters, which have the task of administering the affairs of the cathedral.
-Chapters are formed of both clergy and lay people, who act as fiduciaries and manage the cathedrals’ affairs.
+Cathedrals are governed by their Chapters as the trustee body of the cathedral.
+Chapters are formed of both clergy and lay people who together have the general control and management of the administration of the Chapter and are, accordingly, the charity trustees of the Chapter for the purposes of the Charities Act 2011.
 The composition of the Chapter varies from cathedral to cathedral but the Dean and all Residentiary Canons are members, as are a number of other people whose numbers and methods of appointment are specified in a cathedral’s governing documents, known as its Constitution and Statutes.
 The Chapter is chaired by the Dean.

-The College of Canons consists of the Dean and Residentiary Canons, suffragan bishops, archdeacons and honorary and lay canons.
-The College meets at least once a year to consider cathedral affairs.
+All cathedrals also have a College of Canons which consists of the Dean and Residentiary Canons, suffragan bishops, archdeacons and honorary and lay canons.
+The College meets to consider cathedral affairs.
 It also has the task of electing a new bishop in accordance with the Appointment of Bishops Act 1533.

 Cathedrals as charities